6 Easy Ways to Dispose of Old Cooking Pots and Pans

 If you have cookware that is no longer presentable, and you can’t donate it to charity, let your little ones have it.

-Allow your kids to have their first cooking experience and see what their mother goes through in the kitchen to prepare food every day.
+Allow your kids to have their first cooking experience and see what the adults go through in the kitchen to prepare food every day.

 Let them play outside the kitchen.
 And keep an eye on them.
-Your kids probably know all the tools and ingredients they need to prepare a meal, so they may likely visit your kitchen to collect the additional utensils and ingredients they need.
+Your kids probably know all the tools and ingredients needed to prepare a meal, so they may visit your kitchen to collect the additional utensils and components they need.

 So, you need to monitor how they conduct their play outside the house.
 Discourage your kids from entering the kitchen.
 As for utensils, a plastic spoon will be more convenient for them.